 Owning a home may be a universal dream in Australia, but it's one that comes with a great deal of responsibility.
 Maintenance and upkeep are continuous responsibilities, and natural disasters remain a lifelong concern.

-For many, home insurance is the recommended approach to reducing risks associated with homeownership, making it vital to purchase the right home insurance that not only fits your budget but offers optimal coverage.
-Of course, costs can vary wildly, making it important to understand what you're paying for when buying home and contents insurance, and comparing insurance options.
+For many, home insurance is a recommended part of the mortgage application process to reduce risks associated with homeownership.
+So, it’s vital to purchase the right home insurance that not only fits your budget but offers the best coverage.

 How do you estimate the cost of home insurance?